-Given these complexities, communities and governments wishing to address underage drinking are faced with multiple choices that must be appropriate to the specifics of their community and workable within the limits of their resources.
-Considerations must include whether specific interventions are culturally appropriate, especially when targeted toward diverse populations, or whether adaptations are necessary.
+Additional considerations must include whether specific interventions are culturally appropriate, especially when targeted toward diverse populations, or whether adaptations are necessary.
 Further, adaptations of an evidence-based intervention must be measured against preservation of the fidelity of the intervention; a strategy is only as effective as its implementation allows (HHS, 2016).
-Therefore, researchers stress that evaluation of the implementation process is a key component to putting any evidence-based strategies and programs into practice and that both ensuring fidelity and adaptation (when appropriate) are critical to the ultimate effectiveness of the program (Fixsen et al., 2005; HHS, 2016).
+Therefore, researchers stress that evaluation of the implementation process is a key component to putting any evidence-based strategies and programs into practice and that both ensuring fidelity and adaptation (when appropriate) are critical to the ultimate effectiveness of the program (Fixsen, 2005; SAMHSA [US] & OSG [US], 2016).

-Implementation has been defined as a specified set of activities designed to put into practice an activity, policy, or program (Fixsen et al., 2005).
-It requires "deliberate and strategic efforts to facilitate collaboration, communication, and relationship-building among researchers, implementers, and policymakers" (Sturke et al., 2014).
-Similarly, sustainable implementation is supported by "a bi-directional model, where researchers work with, and learn from, people on the ground rather than coming to dictate what will be done" (Fogarty International Center, 2013).
+Implementation has been defined as a specified set of activities designed to put into practice an activity, policy, or program (Fixsen, 2005).
+Quite simply, effectiveness research looks at whether a practice works, implementation research looks at how best to help people or places conduct the practice, and implementation strategies are the approaches taken to help people achieve the practice (Curran, 2020).
+Implementation requires "deliberate and strategic efforts to facilitate collaboration, communication, and relationship-building among researchers, implementers, and policymakers" (Sturke et al., 2014).
+Similarly, sustainable implementation is supported by "a bidirectional model, where researchers work with, and learn from, people on the ground rather than coming to dictate what will be done" (Fogarty International Center, 2013).
+Recent studies support the idea that successful implementation in the behavioral health field involves collaborative efforts, such as learning collaboratives or communities, which bring together teams from different organizations with experts who provide technical assistance for implementation and measurement of outcomes.
+These studies also provide evidence that such multicomponent strategies are more effective at improving outcomes because process improvement is integrated with implementation (Gotham et al., 2022; Gotham et al., 2023).